 It is not a New Orleans themed celebration without Beignets – the famous fried dough bites topped with what looks like a pound of powdered sugar, a mess to eat but oh so good to enjoy.
 The Universal Orlando Mardi Gras version are shaped into long rectangular pieces instead of the typical Cafe du Monde originals which are smaller squares, but they were just as delicious.
 You get 4 pieces which is perfect to share (but you may not want to!).
 You can also order a large funnel cake with various toppings.

 The signature drink of the event is The Voodoo Juice.
 It has seen various recipes over the years and I think this year they finally perfected it as it was not as sugary sweet as in years past.
 Made with rum, Full Throttle energy drink and a blend of juices it tasted like a grape Juicy Juice with a kick.
 It was not overly high in alcohol to juice ratio but still good.
 It comes in a signature souvenir glass that lights up plus and refills for a nominal fee.

 Keep these tips in mind:

-- ^ The French Quarter Courtyard opens at 4pm and closes at the start of the concert.
-Some kiosks may extend hours but this is not guaranteed.
+- The French Quarter Courtyard opens at 4pm and closes at the start of the concert.
+Some kiosks may extend hours but check first.